 The University of Minnesota is moving from Moodle to Canvas and the College of Veterinary Medicine is currently in the process of transitioning courses.
 You can log into Canvas by going to MyU and clicking on the teaching tab or you can go to canvas.umn.edu to log in to Canvas directly.
 For more info about how the University of Minnesota as a whole is transitioning you can go to the UMN's Canvas transition page.
 For more information on using Canvas, The Canvas Learning Center is a Canvas course that teaches how to use Canvas.
 OIT's Canvas self help guides also provide a detailed list of tutorials.

 Instructional technologists from your department will help you transition your course from Moodle to Canvas or create a new course in Canvas if you'd like to start from scrtatch.
 Are you eager to try Canvas out before you start preparing your actual course?
-Get a Canvas Development Site.
+You can get a Canvas Development Site by logging into Canvas, clicking the Help icon on the left an then choosing "Course Request (Non-academic)."

 For more CVM specific information see the tabs below regarding the CVM transition plan and Rotations in Canvas.
 If you have any questions please email firstname.lastname@example.org.